7h30th3r0n3/Evil-M5Core2/README.md

 - **/credentials**: Lists captured credentials.
 - **/uploadhtmlfile**: Provides an upload form to store files on the SD card (for new portal pages and file exfiltration).
 - **/check-sd-file**: Provides an index of to check, download and delete files on the SD card.
+- **/Change-Portal-Password**: Provides a page to change the password of the deployed access point.

 When Captive Portal is ON you can connect to it to acces to 3 fonctionnality protected by password :

 - /evil-m5core2-menu